alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 review_in: 6 months
 ---

-[Hiera](https://docs.puppetlabs.com/hiera/1/) is a key/value lookup tool
-that we use for storing [Puppet](https://docs.puppetlabs.com/puppet/) configuration data.
+[Hiera](https://docs.puppetlabs.com/hiera/1/) is a key-value lookup tool that we use for storing [Puppet](https://docs.puppetlabs.com/puppet/) configuration data.
 We use [Hiera eYAML GPG](https://github.com/sihil/hiera-eyaml-gpg) to encrypt sensitive